Richard Grey, 3rd Earl of Kent: Life

 He served as a Justice of the Peace in Bedfordshire, Buckinghamshire and Huntingdonshire from 1504.
 He was created a Knight of the Garter in 1505, alongside the latter Henry Stafford, 1st Earl of Wiltshire.
 He was Captain of the Army in France in 1513 and 1514 and accompanied Henry VIII to his meeting with Francis I of France at the Field of the Cloth of Gold in 1520.

 Richard wound up heavily in debt, probably through gambling, and was forced to alienate most of his property.
-A good part ended up in the hands of his affine cousin (Richard's mother was the sister of Elizabeth Woodville, Henry's mother-in-law), King Henry VII (including the Marcher Lordship of Ruthin, which he sold directly to the King); historians disagree regarding what this says about the relationship of King Henry with the aristocracy.
+A good part of his lands in Bedfordshire ended up in the hands of his affine cousin (Richard's mother was the sister of Elizabeth Woodville, Henry's mother-in-law), King Henry VII (including the Marcher Lordship of Ruthin, which he sold directly to the King); historians disagree regarding what this says about the relationship of King Henry with the aristocracy.

+He was also fined 2500 marks for abducting Elizabeth Trussell, whose wardship the second earl had left to Richard's half-brother Henry and then failed to keep up the instalments laid down for the payment of the fine.

-Richard died childless and was succeeded as earl by his half-brother Henry.
+He died at his house in Lombard Street, London, and was buried at Whitefriars, London.
+Richard was childless and was succeeded as earl by his half-brother Henry Grey.
 Henry tried, with little success, to reacquire the property Richard had sold, and had to live as a modest gentleman, never formally taking title as earl.